mcast [options] <motif file> <sequence file>

 A full description of the algorithm may be found in:

-A file containing DNA motifs in MEME formatted.
+The name of a file containing DNA motifs in MEME format.

 Outputs from MEME and DREME are supported, as well as Minimal MEME